s0l0ist/node-seal/README.md

   We can control NodeJS heap size, but not inside a user's browser.

   Saving keys is very memory intensive especially for `computationLevel`s above low.
-  This is because there's currently no way (that we have found) to use streams across JS and WASM, so the strings have to be buffered completely in RAM and they can be very, very large.
+  This is because there's currently no way (that we have found) to use io streams across JS and Web Assembly code, so the strings have to be buffered completely in RAM and they can be very, very large.
 This holds especially true for `GaloisKeys`.

-- Using this library in client frontend maybe difficult to integrate.
-  If you use webpack, it will need to be tweaked.
-  Please refer to the webpack configuration in this library.

 - Performance is less than the C++ native library despite being converted to Web Assembly.
   This is mainly due to poorly optimized SIMD, random number generator,